Give2Peer/g2p-server-symfony/README.md

 This is the REST service running at [g2p.give2peer.org](http://g2p.give2peer.org).

-It will provide a server for [Karma](http://www.give2peer.org), the Android application.
+It will provide a server for [Karma](http://www.give2peer.org), the Android app.

 It is extensively [behavior-tested](/features) with features such as this one :